slateci/slateci.github.io/_posts/2023-06-15-globus-compute.md

 >>> uuid.uuid4()
 ```

-Copy the UUID and enter it into the following value
+Copy the UUID and enter it into the following value.
+This UUID that you create is the endpointUUID that you use to submit a function to your endpoint.

 my-conf
 ```yaml